Erumite/Eremite_VRC/Assets/Eremite/FunStuff/AvatarCameraDrone/README.md

 * Make a UFO that buzzes around the map to commemorate the Area 51 raid!
 * Other stuff probably!

+**Setup Difficulty** : wew lad.  read all this thoroughly and good luck to you.

 ### Features:
 * Relatively easy to control.
-Super easy in Desktop, takes a little bit of getting used to in VR.
+Super intuitive in Desktop, takes a little bit of getting used to in VR.
 * No clipping with walls since there's no collider on it.
 * Does not trigger respawns or other OnAvatarHit/OnEnterTrigger/etc events.
 * Is not affected by post-processing layers.
 * Can see MirrorReflection layer same as the VR users' camera.
 Tweakable in the camera culling mask.
+* Force ERPers into private worlds where they belong.

 ### Requirements:
 1. **FinalIK** : Prevents drone from rotating in a circle around you when turning.